plone/training/mastering-plone/plone5.rst

 Plone 5.2
 ---------

 Plone 5.2 supports Python 2.7, 3.6 and 3.7.
 It is based on Zope 4.0 and runs WSGI.
-These three changes resulted in mayor changes under the hood but have only limited effect on end-users.
+These three are mayor changes under the hood but have only limited effect on end-users and development of add-ons.

 Plone 5.2 also comes with a ton if bugfixes and a couple of nice improvement.
 Here are some noteworthy changes:

 * New navigation with dropdown.
 Site-Administrators can use the navigation control panel ``/@@navigation-controlpanel`` to configure the dropdown-navigation.

+* Plone 5.2 ships with `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/>`_

+* New Login.
+The old skin-templates and skin-scripts were replaced by browser-views that are much easier to customize.

 * Merge Products.RedirectionTool into core.
 Site-Administrators can use the :guilabel:`URL Management` control panel (`/@@redirection-controlpanel`) to manage and add alternative URLs including bulk upload of alternative urls.
 As an Editor, you can see the :guilabel:`URL Management` link in the :guilabel:`actions` menu of a content item, and add or remove alternative URLs for this specific content item.

-* Plone 5.2 ships with plone.restapi

-* New Login.
-The ols skin-templates and skin-scipts were replace by browser-views that are much easier to customize.

 For the complete list of changes see https://github.com/plone/documentation/blob/5.2/manage/upgrading/version_specific_migration/upgrade_to_52.rst